KevinLiTian/Harvard_CS50_AI/DIY/knights/README.md

 In each of the above puzzles, each character is either a knight or a knave.
 Every sentence spoken by a knight is true, and every sentence spoken by a knave is false.

 Once you’ve completed the knowledge base for a problem, you should be able to run `python puzzle.py` to see the solution to the puzzle.

+## Hints

+- For each knowledge base, you’ll likely want to encode two different types of information: (1) information about the structure of the problem itself (i.e., information given in the definition of a Knight and Knave puzzle), and (2) information about what the characters actually said
+- Consider what it means if a sentence is spoken by a character.
+Under what conditions is that sentence true?
+Under what conditions is that sentence false?
+How can you express that as a logical sentence?
+- There are multiple possible knowledge bases for each puzzle that will compute the correct result.
+You should attempt to choose a knowledge base that offers the most direct translation of the information in the puzzle, rather than performing logical reasoning on your own.
+You should also consider what the most concise representation of the information in the puzzle would be
+  - For instance, for Puzzle 0, setting `knowledge0 = AKnave` would result in correct output, since through our own reasoning we know A must be a knave.
+But doing so would be against the spirit of this problem: the goal is to have your AI do the reasoning for you
+- You should not need to (nor should you) modify `logic.py` at all to complete this problem